Data Taggants: Dataset Ownership Verification via Harmless Targeted Data Poisoning: Introduction

 An increasing number of machine learning models are deployed or published with limited transparency regarding their training data, raising concerns about their sources.
 This lack of transparency hinders the traceability of training data, which is crucial for assessing data contamination and the misuse of open datasets beyond their intended purpose.

-Dataset ownership verification approaches aim to equip dataset owners with the ability to track the usage of their data in specific trained models.
-Current methods perturb the dataset to mark models trained on it.
-The main challenge lies in crafting this dataset perturbation to balance two competing objectives.
-On one hand, the perturbation should not significantly degrade performance, preserving the value of training on the data for authorized parties.
-On the other hand, the modification should sufficiently alter model behavior to enable high-confidence detection.\\ These objectives are complemented by the following technical requirements.
-First, the detection should \emph{effective} with \emph{strong guarantees} against false positives (models wrongfully detected), making it challenging for dishonest model owners to claim false detection.
-Second, the detection should rely on \emph{black-box} model access, ideally top-$k$ predictions for small $k$, to be applicable to models available only through restricted APIs.
-Finally, the perturbation should be \emph{stealth} to prevent easy removal by dishonest users, and robust across different model architectures and training recipes.
+Dataset ownership verification (DOV) approaches aim to equip dataset owners with the ability to track the usage of their data in specific trained models.
+Current methods perturb the dataset to mark models trained on it and the main challenge lies in crafting this dataset perturbation to balance two competing objectives. \textbf{On the one hand}, the perturbation should not significantly degrade performance, preserving the value of training on the data for authorized parties. \textbf{On the other hand}, the modification should sufficiently alter models' behaviors to enable high-confidence detection.\\ These objectives are complemented by the following technical requirements. \textbf{First}, the detection should be \emph{effective} with \emph{strong guarantees} against false positives (i.e. models wrongfully detected), making it challenging for dishonest model owners to claim false detection. \textbf{Second}, the perturbation should be \emph{stealthy} to prevent easy removal by dishonest users. \textbf{Third}, it should be \textit{robust} across different model architectures and training recipes, as to allow for usage in the wild, and adapt to the diversity of models and learning algorithms. \textbf{Finally}, for our method to be practical, the detection should be possible with \emph{black-box} access to the model.
+Ideally it should work with top-$k$ predictions for small $k$, to be applicable to models available only through restricted APIs.

-Previous works either provide strong theoretical guarantees \emph{or} allow for black-box assessments, but not both.
-For instance, Radioactive data \citep{sablayrolles2020radioactive} emphasized statistical significance testing as the theoretical basis to control false positives.
-However, it marked the weights of the last layer of image classifiers, which is not directly amenable to black-box testing.
-Conversely, backdoor watermarking methods \citep{Li2020OpensourcedDP,Li2022UntargetedBW,Wenger2022DataIF,Tang2023DidYT} perturb the dataset to predictably alter model predictions when a trigger pattern $t$ is added to a legitimate image $x$.
-However, they fail to provide guarantees on a benign model's prediction on watermarked samples $x+t$ watermarking methods assume the . \citep{Guo2023DomainWE}